-We have applied this method to measure aerosol cross-sections for different aerosols generated in the laboratory, including PSL, ammonium sulfate, nigrosin, and SRFA aerosol.
+We have applied this method to measure aerosol cross sections for different aerosols generated in the laboratory, including PSL, ammonium sulfate, nigrosin, and SRFA aerosol.
 For each of these compounds, we derive refractive indices that are consistent with results in the literature.
 Further, these results are the first reported refractive index measurements as a function of wavelength in the ultraviolet and near-visible spectral regions for each of these species.
 For SRFA we observe a mild spectral dependence in the imaginary part of the refractive index, as has been predicted by bulk solution studies.
 The refractive index values are directly useful for global radiative models, and this method may be used to measure other unknown aerosol types.

 The results presented here suggest three possibilities for a field instrument to measure aerosol optical properties.
-First, BAES cavities could be constructed to measure the optical extinction of an ambient aerosol sample as a function of wavelength.
-This follows the approach of existing CRDS field instruments that operate at a single wavelength and report optical extinction (Strawa et al., 2003; Moosmuller et al., 2005; Baynard et al., 2007; Langridge et al., 2011).
-The strong absorption by gases in the ultraviolet and visible spectral region, particularly by NO2, requires either a correction based on independent measurements of the absorbing species (e.g. Langridge et al., 2011) or selective removal of gas-phase absorbers (e.g. using an activated charcoal filter).

-- Second, by combining the BAES cavities with a DMA and CPC as demonstrated in this work, optical cross-sections could be determined for selected aerosol sizes as a function of wavelength.
-Third, by measuring multiple optical cross-sections at different aerosol sizes, the refractive index could be determined as a function of wavelength.
+First, BBCES cavities could be constructed to measure the optical extinction of an ambient aerosol sample as a function of wavelength.
+This follows the approach of existing CRDS field instruments that operate at a single wavelength and report optical extinction under dry conditions or at a controlled relative humidity (Strawa et al., 2003; Moosmüller et al., 2005; Baynard et al., 2007; Langridge et al., 2011).
+The strong absorption by gases in the ultraviolet and visible spectral region, particularly by NO2, requires either a correction based on independent measurements of the absorbing species (e.g. Langridge et al., 2011), selective removal of gas-phase absorbers (e.g. using an activated charcoal filter), or fitting the absorptions in the measured spectra.
+Second, by combining the BBCES cavities with a DMA and CPC as demonstrated in this work, optical cross sections could be determined for selected aerosol sizes as a function of wavelength.
+Third, by measuring multiple optical cross sections at different aerosol sizes, the refractive index could be determined as a function of wavelength.
 Careful consideration of optimum D_p setpoints to determine the refractive index, as described in Bluvshtein et al. (2012), would allow an improved time response for this approach.
-Our current refractive index retrieval assumes that the singly-, doubly-, and - triply-charged particles exiting the DMA share the same composition and optical properties, and that they are approximately spherical.
+Our current refractive index retrieval assumes that the singly, doubly, and triply charged particles exiting the DMA share the same composition and optical properties, and that they are approximately spherical.
 In the ambient atmosphere, particles of a single diameter may have different compositions, composition may vary strongly with particle diameter, particles may not be internally-well mixed, and particles may not be spherical.
 These challenges could be minimized by selecting particles of a single size and density (Beranek et al., 2012).
-Further, bulk aerosol composition as a function - of size and single-particle composition could be quantified with laser mass spectrometry instruments (Pratt and Prather, 2012) to evaluate how these affect the refractive index retrieval.
+Further, bulk aerosol composition as a function of size and single-particle composition could be quantified with laser mass spectrometry instruments (Pratt and Prather, 2012) to evaluate how these affect the refractive index retrieval.

-Each of the three experimental approaches described above provides wavelengthresolved measurements of aerosol optical properties, and could potentially be combined with additional measurements of aerosol composition, aging, hygroscopicity, and other properties to more fully describe aerosol properties and processes in the atmosphere.
+Each of the three experimental approaches described above provides wavelength-resolved measurements of aerosol optical properties, and could potentially be combined with additional measurements of aerosol composition, aging, hygroscopicity, and other properties to more fully describe aerosol properties and processes in the atmosphere.

 Acknowledgements.
 We thank Andrew Langford for technical discussions.
+We thank Justin Langridge for his help in developing the BBCES aerosol method.
 We thank Nicholas Wagner and John Trytko for data acquisition software.
-RAW, CBB, and SSB acknowledge financial support from the NOAA Atmospheric Chemistry and Climate Program.
-JMF and YR acknowledge financial support by Israel Science Foundation (Grant #913/12) and by
+RAW, CAB, and SSB acknowledge financial support from the NOAA Atmospheric Chemistry and Climate Program.
+JMF and YR acknowledge financial support by German-Israeli Science Foundation (GIF, Grant #1136-26.8/2011) and by FP7-ENV-2010-265148-PEGASOS.

-5 FP7-ENV-2010-265148-PEGASOS.
 YR acknowledges support by the Helen and Martin Kimmel Award for Innovative Investigation.
 JMF is supported by a research grant from the Jinich Postdoctoral Fellowship.